 When the so-called drill rigs are set up, either onshore or offshore, oil can be extracted 24/7 for several decades.
-Once the oil has been drilled, it must be refined primarily to separate it from several chemicals that it contains.
+Once the oil has been drilled, it must be refined to separate it from several other chemicals.

+The advantages of oil are that it is the fuel that has made modern transportation possible, it is relatively cheap to produce and use.
 About half of the world’s petroleum is converted into gasoline used to fuel our cars.
 The rest can be processed and used in liquid products such as nail polish and rubbing alcohol, or solid products such as water pipes, shoes, crayons, roofing, vitamin capsules, and thousands of other items.
 Combined with other chemicals oil provides the basis of both rigid and flexible plastic as well as a number of solvents .

-While its versatility is impressive, there are environmental risks that come with extracting oil and using it.
-One very important consideration is the risk of spills as oil can destroy local habitats and animals.
+While oil’s versatility is impressive, there are environmental risks that come with extracting oil and using it.
+One very important consideration is the risk of spills as oil can destroy local habitats and kill animals.
 Some of the most renowned environmental disasters are linked to oil spills – for example, the Exxon Valdez and BP Deepwater Horizon oil spill.

 Oil’s environmental and health impacts are similar to those of coal, particularly when it comes to air pollution and climate change.

-#3 Natural Gas
+#3 Natural gas

-At the same time, natural gas is made up of primarily methane, another greenhouse gas, which is far more potent than CO2.
-This means that using and transporting natural gas could release methane into the atmosphere.
-However, modern technologies can limit this risk.
+At the same time, natural gas is primarily made up of methane, another greenhouse gas, which is far more potent than CO2.
+This means that using and transporting natural gas could potentially release large amounts of methane into the atmosphere, which can have disastrous implications for the planet’s climate.

 #4 Nuclear power

-Having said that, not only are U-235 reserves limited but extracting uranium as well as disposing of the waste generated from the production of nuclear energy can be damaging to the environment as the material is radioactive; this means that accidents can be particularly costly to both the environment and humans.
+Having said that, not only are U-235 reserves limited but extracting uranium, as well as disposing of the waste generated from the production of nuclear energy can be damaging to the environment.
+The radioactive material is dangerous and any accidents can be particularly costly to both the environment and our health.